Mac camera light is always on? Here’s how to fix it

 Turn off any application that you don't want to have access to the camera from the list by switching the toggle next to it.

-Another simple way to manage permissions and access rights is with the app I mentioned earlier in the article — CleanMyMac X.
+Another simple way to manage permissions and access rights is with the app we mentioned earlier in the article — CleanMyMac.

 It also comes with an intelligent feature called Application Permissions, which enables you to control all of your permissions, including the camera, in a few simple clicks.
 Here's how to use it:

-Open the application, select Privacy from the sidebar, and click Scan.
+- Open the application, select Protection from the sidebar, and click Scan.

-Select Application Permissions, locate Camera in the list, check what apps have access, and select and click Remove to revoke access.
+- Select Manage Privacy Items and choose Application Permissions.
+Locate Camera in the list, check what apps have access, and select and click to revoke access.

 It's not unusual for people to ask how to turn on a Mac camera, but there isn't actually an on or off button.
-Instead, you would need to use the methods above to disable application access to the camera.
+Instead, you would need to manage app permissions using the methods above to disable access to the camera.

-If you're still having camera issues, as the last option, you could restart your Mac camera-related processes with Terminal; here's how:
+If you're still having camera issues, as another option, you could restart your Mac camera-related processes with Terminal; here's how:

 -